mhopejohnd/Climate-Project-Time-Series-Prediction/README.md

 # Climate-Project-Time-Series-Prediction

 Completed as part of a undergraduate project for a class "Mathematics in Climate".
-I am currently using an alterior forecasting and prediction model or technique and analyzing the differenc ein methods.
+I am currently using an alterior forecasting and prediction model or technique and analyzing the difference in methods.

 ## Abstract (copied from paper)
 In the method of forecasting, its use of past data can create a somewhat accurate